 Bitcoin and other crypto have a bad rap because of illegal transactions involved.
 Again, due to the anonymity of users, it is being exploited by cybercriminals as a medium for ransom, drug dealing, and other illegal activities.
 Bitcoin is also rampant in various marketplaces on the dark web.

 High volatility and price fluctuations

 Data loss means financial loss

 According to a report, around $140 Billion worth of Bitcoins are lost or cannot be accessed due to account lockouts or forgotten private keys.
-This is really scary and it could happen to anyone.
+This is scary, and it could happen to anyone.
 Keeping your passwords safe from hackers is the most important thing to do especially if your crypto assets are of significant value, but making sure that you don’t forget your passwords is another thing.

 Adverse effects of mining on the environment

 Mining is the lifeblood of the crypto community.
-Crypto operates with miners and it wouldn’t run without a network of computers validating global transactions.
+Crypto operates with miners, and it wouldn’t run without a network of computers validating global transactions.

 As Bitcoin’s value soars to $55,000 (Php 2.5 Million), a lot of people are investing in crypto mining farms.
-These mining farms have tens of thousands of GPU or ASIC miners which consume a lot of electricity.
+These mining farms have tens of thousands of GPU or ASIC miners, which consume a lot of electricity.
 As the demand for electricity increases, the carbon footprint also increases as electricity sources use coal, natural gas, and petroleum.

 No protection from fraud or hacks